creationix/ujkl/README.md

 Code is data and data is code.
 This means that a function is nothing more than a data list with special structure.

+**NOTICE** The code is not yet complete.
+It currently has a working repl and some of the documented APIs here, but I'm doing readme-driven-development and designing the language/apis before implementing them.
+Feel free to comment on the design or peruse the code patterns in general, but don't be surprised if the code doesn't match the docs (or doesn't compile at all).

 ## Value Types

 There are very few primitives types in the runtime.
 They are: